orange2120/107-2_ITC_HW_01/README.md

 ### Bonus

-Implement a model with convolutional neural network (CNN).
+Implement a model with Convolutional Neural Network (CNN).